MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-using-sap-connector.md

     * **202 Accepted**, which means the request has been accepted for processing but the processing isn't complete yet.

-    * **204 No Content**, which means the server has successfully fulfilled the request and there is no additional content to send in the response payload body.
+    * **204 No Content**, which means the server has successfully fulfilled the request and there's no additional content to send in the response payload body.

     * **200 OK**.
 This status code always contains a payload, even if the server generates a payload body of zero length.